-Belgium, Netherlands, France, Germany Art Tour | Western Europe Art Tour

-Draft 1 — Belgium, Netherlands, France, Germany Art Tour | Western Europe Small Group Art Tour
+Belgium, Netherlands, France, Germany Art Tour | Western Europe Small Group Art Tour

-Enjoy our small group art tour of Western Europe, designed for the mature traveller with a passion for beauty.
+Enjoy our small group art tour of Western Europe, designed for the mature couple or solo traveller with a passion for beauty.
 This tour gives travellers artistic experiences that goes well beyond the main tourist tracks.
 For those art lovers who have already experienced the grandeur of classic European galleries like the Louvre and the National Gallery, this cultural tour offers something completely different.
 This is a small group tour of the Dutch Masters, focusing on the lesser-known but equally enchanting smaller art galleries across northwest Europe.
 For art lovers, this is the type of vacation you would have dreamed about and along with this, you'll be joining a group of like-minded people who want to learn all they can about the wonderful Dutch Masters.

 Visiting Galleries in Western Europe